 Global access to improved sanitation.
 Source: https://sixmumbai.wordpress.com/2015/09/11/the-role-of-mobile-in-improved-sanitation-access/ Click here to enlarge

 Traditional approaches essentially focus on large-scale centralised systems under municipal oversight, carrying high cost of investment and for underground transport in extensive sewer networks.
 Because of the long implementation phase and lack of flexibility, those approaches are not the most suitable for rapidly growing peri-urban settings.
-You can find more information about the complex socio-cultural interrelations in regard to sanitation planning in peri-urban areas in this short report.

 What are potential solutions?